openapx/r-service-txflow/README.md

 url_to_auditor <- "http://auditor.example.com:81"
 my_token_in_clear_text <- "<access token>"
 ```

 Note that for HTTPS, the container contains a self-signed certificate that is
 generated each time the container is built.
-If you are using HTTPS, ensure that
+If you are using HTTPS and the built-in
-you have disabled root certificate validation.
+SSL certificates, ensure that you have disabled root certificate validation.

 We will also need a few test files to upload.
 We will use some files with random
-content to represent a data blobs and a few of the classic R example data frames
+content to represent a data blobs and a few of the classic R example data, such as
-`mtcars` and `nottem` to represent R data files.
+the data frames `mtcars` and `nottem` to represent R data files.

 ```
 # -- random data